 Here’s something you might want to remember, especially if you’re not traveling with a laptop in Peru: Most keyboards in Peru are set up using the Spanish or Latin American configuration, so they might seem a little strange at first.

-Generally you won’t find many problems with this, but there’s nothing worse than sitting in an internet cafe wondering how to type @ in Peru.
+Generally you won’t find many problems with this, but there’s nothing worse than sitting in a cramped and noisy Peruvian internet cafe wondering how the hell to type the @ symbol.

 How to Type @ in Peru

 The standard “Shift+@” will often not work in Peru.
 Latin American or Spanish keyboard configurations are different from those found in Britain and the USA, both of which use a standard English language layout.
 There are two ways to get around this problem

 - Hold down Alt and type 64 — this normally works

 - Hold down Control+Alt+@ (the “@” will often be located on the “Q” or “2” key).

 At least one of these methods should produce @ on a Spanish or Latin American keyboard.
 If neither works, try the more familiar “Shift+@”, if you haven’t already.
 You can always copy-paste the @ symbol from somewhere (from this very article, seeing as you’re already here), but that gets boring pretty quickly.

 Obviously, you can always ask the guy who works in the internet cafe how to type @ if you’re still having problems. @ is arroba in Spanish.
 If you don’t speak Spanish, get the guy’s attention, point at the @ key on your keyboard (if you can see it), say arroba (roll the “rr”) and he should know what you mean.
 There’s always a chance that one of the keys is broken – keyboards in Peruvian internet cafes are sometimes pretty beaten up.